Chantal Liew: Sports career

 Liew dreamed of participating in the SEA Games since she was a child.
 She started to participate in swimming competitions at the age of 10 and entered the Singapore national team at the age of 16.

 In 2017, she won a SEA Games silver in a personal best of 2:21:30 in the women's 10 km open water swim held in Kuala Lumpur and became the first Singapore woman to win a medal in the event, after Thai swimmer Benjaporn Sriphanomthorn was stripped for her silver medal following a failed doping test.

-Liew became the first Singaporean open water swimming athlete to participate at the Olympic Games after finishing 29th in the 10km race at FINA Olympic Marathon Swim Qualifier in Setubal, thereby qualifying for a place at the 2020 Tokyo Olympic Games.
+Liew became the first Singaporean open water swimming athlete to participate at the Olympic Games after finishing 29th in the 10 km race at FINA Olympic Marathon Swim Qualifier in Setubal, thereby qualifying for a place at the 2020 Tokyo Olympic Games.
 During the Olympics, she ranked 23rd among 25 contestants in the final with a time of 2:08:17.90.

 Following the end of 2020 Olympics, Liew announced her retirement from professional swimming career.